oneapi-src/oneMKL/docs/building_the_project_with_dpcpp.rst

       -DENABLE_MKLGPU_BACKEND=False \
       -DENABLE_PORTBLAS_BACKEND=True

-Note that this is not a supported configuration.
+Note that this is not a tested configuration.
 This builds oneMKL Interfaces with the portBLAS backend only, for a generic SYCL device supported by the Open DPC++ project.